 Once a practice on the fringes of popular culture, meditation has become a staple of common knowledge.
 Many schools and business incorporate meditation and mindfulness into their daily routines, and meditation is touted by doctors for all of its medical benefits.

-If you want to watch a video about how powerful the so hum mantra can be in your life, just click right here.
+And if you want to know how powerful the so hum mantra can be in your life, just watch this video: